SFTtech/openage/doc/reverse_engineering/networking/13-other.md

 > memory<br/>
 > `2c 00 00 00` &mdash; checksum<br/>

-## Diplomacy, Cheats and Gamespeed
+## Diplomacy, Cheats and Game Speed

 Used for diplomacy, cheating and changing the game's speed.